gwcbi/ResearchAnalyticsLabs/ProblemSets/PS2/PS2.md

 **Document and discard any variables with greater than 40% missing data.** Use multivariate imputation using the mice package to impute missing data points for the remaining variables.

+With this new imputed data, assess each individual independent (predictor) variable for skewness and kurtosis using the `e1071` package.
+Note that the `kurtosis` function in `e1017` has a normality expectation of 0 instead of 3. **Report any variable with a skewness less than -1 or greater than 1.**

 For any variable with excess skewness (in this case any value between -1 & 1 is acceptable), **anchor the variable to 1** (see R script from lecture) using the function supplied below.
 You can paste the code below into R which will make the anchor1 function available for use.

 ```r